 Project Onyx, is a very real, very forward-thinking blockchain product aimed for institutions.
 They’ve been building for over 2 years now with a staff count north of 100.
 Just recently they successfully tested a DeFi project together with the Monetary Authority Singapore in Project Guardian a few weeks ago to offer trade financing assets linked to the JPM token (Onyx native token).

-The use cases are far and wide for the JPM token, given that Onyx has aspirations to be a public & permissioned blockchain, turning the tech into essentially a new payment rails for their partners and customers.
-The tipping point in strategy given its spectacular patent foresight, is that they also have a 2 year lead in payments tech against competitors Visa that just only filed a patent for metaverse & NFT payments & purchases last month.
+The use cases are far and wide for the JPM token, given that Onyx has aspirations to be a public and permissioned blockchain, turning the tech into essentially a new payment rails for their partners and customers.
+The tipping point in strategy given its spectacular patent foresight, is that they also have a 2 year lead in payments tech against competitors Visa that just only filed a patent for metaverse and NFT payments and purchases last month.

 In the staffing division, they’ve begun implementing dedicated trainings for their leadership positions to be versed in digital transformation and operating their acquisitions for metaverse related tech products.
 Ironically, one cannot leave out that it feels like a knee jerk reaction after having their top execs leaving the bank earlier in July to shape their competitor’s DeFi ecosystem in Algorand.

-On the corporate & investment banking division, shareholders were briefed that its full steam ahead for the Onyx business unit to continue its progress into other Web3 investments and acquisitions.
-Mainly, these have been proof of concept projects with top corporate clients like Siemens & BlackRock for DeFi and acquisitions into cloud payment systems like Renovite Technologies.
+On the corporate and investment banking division, shareholders were briefed that its full steam ahead for the Onyx business unit to continue its progress into other Web3 investments and acquisitions.
+Mainly, these have been proof of concept projects with top corporate clients like Siemens and BlackRock for DeFi and acquisitions into cloud payment systems like Renovite Technologies.

 Cybersecurity the last piece of the puzzle?